openstack/ironic/doc/source/admin/cleaning.rst

 ----------------------------------------------------
 During cleaning, nodes may be performing actions that shouldn't be interrupted, such as BIOS or Firmware updates.
-As a result, operators are forbidden from changing the power state via the ironic API while a node is cleaning.
+As a result, operators are forbidden from changing the power state via the Ironic API while a node is cleaning.

 Advanced topics